 Adaptive task performance: These are employee responses to task demands that are novel, adaptive, unusual and unpredictable.
 Examples could be handling emergencies and crises.
 Creative task performance: is the degree to which individuals develop ideas or physical outcomes that are both novel and useful.
 An example could be developing breakthrough products.

-AACSB: Analytic Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-02 What is task performance?
+AACSB: Analytic Blooms: Understano Difficulty: 2 Medium hat is task performance?

+Learning Objective: 02-02 What is task performance?
 Topic: What Does It Mean To Be A "Good Performer"?

-104. Explain the importance of job performance and the basic steps involved in job (p.
-36) analysis.
+110. Define job analysis, explain its importance in determining job performance, and list and the basic (p.
+36) steps involved in job analysis.

 Job analysis is a process used to identify task behaviors.
 It helps in deciding the most important parameters for measuring employee performance.
 Although there are many different ways to conduct a job analysis, most boil down to three steps.
 First, a list of the activities involved in a job is generated.
 This list generally results from data from several sources, including observations, surveys, and interviews of employees.
 Second, each activity on this list is rated by "subject matter experts," according to things like the importance and frequency of the activity.
 Subject matter experts generally have experience performing the job or managing the job and therefore are in a position to judge the importance of specific activities to the organization.
 Third, the activities that are rated highly in terms of their importance and frequency are retained and used to define task performance.
-Those retained behaviors then find their way into training programs as learning objectives and into performance.
+Those retained behaviors then find their way into training programs as learning objectives and into performance evaluation systems as measures to evaluate task performance.

+AACSB: Analytic

+Blooms: Understand

-AACSB: Analytic Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-03 How do organizations identify the behaviors that underlie task performance?
-Topic: What Does It Mean To Be A "Good Performer"?
-105. Ms. Kate is a very friendly and helpful person.
-She goes out of her way to help (p.
-38) her coworkers who struggle with their tasks.
+Difficulty: 2 Medium

+Learning Objective: 02-03 How do organizations identify the behaviors that underlie task performance?

+111. Ms. Kate is a very friendly and helpful person.
+She goes out of her way to help her coworkers who struggle with their tasks.
 Kate attends the optional meetings that are scheduled for the employees.
 She also maintains a good attitude with everyone even in trying times.
 Which behavior relevant to job performance is Ms. Kate demonstrating?
 Elaborate on this behavior and its types with examples.